Episcopal Church (United States): Other ecumenical relations

 The Episcopal Church maintains ecumenical dialogues with the United Methodist Church, the Presbyterian Church (USA) and the Moravian Church in America, and participates in pan-Anglican dialogues with the Oriental Orthodox Churches, the World Alliance of Reformed Churches, and the Roman Catholic Church.

-Historically Anglican churches have had strong ecumenical ties with the Eastern Orthodox Churches, and the Episcopal Church particularly with the Russian Orthodox Church, but relations in more recent years have been strained by the ordination of women and the consecration of Gene Robinson, an openly homosexual priest, to the episcopate.
+Historically Anglican churches have had strong ecumenical ties with the Eastern Orthodox Churches.
+In 1922, the Ecumenical Patriarchate of Constantinople recognized Anglican Holy Orders as having "the same validity" as the Roman Catholic, Old Catholic, and Oriental Orthodox churches.
+The Episcopal Church particularly with the Russian Orthodox Church, but relations in more recent years have been strained by the ordination of women and the consecration of Gene Robinson, an openly homosexual priest, to the episcopate.
 A former relation of full communion with the Polish National Catholic Church (once a part of the Union of Utrecht) was broken off by the PNCC in 1976 over the ordination of women.

 The Episcopal Church was a founding member of the Consultation on Church Union and participates in its successor, Churches Uniting in Christ.
 The Episcopal Church is a founding member of the National Council of Churches, the World Council of Churches, and the new Christian Churches Together in the USA.
 Dioceses and parishes are frequently members of local ecumenical councils as well.